microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

             self.image, self.input_shape.columns, self.input_shape.rows)
 ```

-`CatsDogsPredictor.output_callback` receives predictions from the ELL model and determines what group the top prediction belongs to.
-This prints Woof! if it sees a dog and Meow! if it sees a cat, as well as showing the class Dog or Cat as the window header text.
-Alternatively, we can play a sound here by following the instructions in [Playing sounds](#playing-sounds)).
+**CatsDogsPredictor.output_callback** receives predictions from the ELL model and determines which group the top prediction belongs to.
+This prints *Woof!* and *Meow!* appropriately while showing the class *Dog* or *Cat* as the window header text.
+Alternatively, you can choose to play a sound by following the instructions in [Playing sounds](#playing-sounds)).

 ```python